IAmJonoBo/Prometheus/docs/model-strategy.md

 ## Provider portfolio

-- OSS checkpoints (e.g., Llama, Mixtral) hosted in controlled environments for repeatable workloads.
+- OSS checkpoints (Llama, Mixtral, Mistral) served through **vLLM** for GPU throughput or **llama.cpp** for CPU-only and air-gapped deployments as noted in `docs/tech-stack.md`.
-- Managed APIs (OpenAI, Anthropic, Azure OpenAI) used when latency or accuracy demand exceeds on-prem options, subject to governance approval.
+- Managed APIs (OpenAI, Anthropic, Azure OpenAI) join the routing catalog only when latency or accuracy demand exceeds on-prem options, subject to governance approval and telemetry parity.
-- Specialised models for embeddings, reranking, speech, and vision kept behind scoped adapters to simplify upgrades.
+- Specialised models for embeddings and reranking rely on **Sentence-Transformers** families and ms-marco cross-encoders; speech or vision adapters remain behind scoped plugins.

 ## Continuous improvement

-- Drift detection monitors response quality, latency, and cost deltas by task type.
+- Drift detection monitors response quality, latency, and cost deltas by task type and surfaces anomalies in Prometheus/Grafana dashboards.
-- A/B experiments measure new model effectiveness before broad rollout.
+- A/B experiments measure new model effectiveness before broad rollout and log results alongside **RAGAS**, **TruLens**, and **HELM** evaluation artefacts.
-- Feedback loops from decision outcomes feed into retraining and prompt tuning.
+- Feedback loops from decision outcomes feed into retraining, prompt tuning, and the model ledger, with provenance recorded via OpenLineage.